DBeath/feedsearch/README.rst

 Feedsearch
 ==========

-Feedsearch is a Python library for searching sites for RSS and JSON feeds.
+Feedsearch is a Python library for searching websites for RSS feeds.

 It was originally based on
 `Feedfinder2 <https://github.com/dfm/feedfinder2>`_ written by